 Build Your Career Capital

 From his research, Newport found that fulfilling and meaningful work involves 3 key ingredients: creativity, impact, and control.
 He argues that such such great jobs are extremely rare, so by the law of economics, if you want a great job, you must also offer something equally valuable and scarce in exchange.
 He calls this “The Career Capital Theory of Great Work“.
-In the book / complete summary, we explain what it means to adopt a craftsman mindset and apply deliberate practice to attain mastery and earn a great job.
+In our complete book summary, we explain what it means to adopt a craftsman mindset and apply deliberate practice to attain mastery and earn a great job.
 Newport also shares various examples of the craftsman mindset in real-life and a 5-step strategy to become a craftsman.

 Gain Control Progressively

 Perceived autonomy or control over your work—both in terms of what you do and how you do it—can increase job satisfaction and fulfillment.
 Hence, to love what you do, it’s important to gain control over your work.
-However, in the quest to gain freedom or control, many people fall into one of 2 control traps:

 • They try to pursue control without career capital e.g. quit their jobs before they have the skills/experience to succeed in a new venture; or